jookebawx/hashmap/README.md

-# Hashmap NFT Registry Application
+# Hashmap NFT Registry Application v 1.5

 This project includes a smart contract and a web application for managing NFTs.
 The smart contract (`test.sol`) handles the registration and retrieval of NFT information, while the web application (`test.html` and `app.js`) provides an interface for interacting with the contract and managing NFTs.
-The ABI file (`abi.json`) defines the contract's interface for interaction.
+The ABI file (`abi.json`) defines the contract's interface for interaction. v1.5 added Get Metadata functionality to view the selected NFT's current owner (if exist) and metadata.

 ## Overview